-You may have heard that a major change is coming to the UK's phone network in the coming years.
+You may have heard that a major change is coming to the UK's phone network over the next couple of years.
 By 2025, traditional landline phones, using 100-year-old technology, are set to be switched off in favour of a digital network fit for the modern era.

 This will apply to both home and business phone lines, so if you're still relying on analogue equipment, you'll need to make plans now to upgrade.